 “Once eligible, our clients have people to help them through the bureaucracy,” says Allen.
 “They are asked to sign a three-year contract for the case management program to help sustain tenancy.”

-Preliminary data from 69 HSiH participants who, to date, have completed 12 months of follow-up demonstrate improvements in depressive symptoms, mental health and social functioning.
+Preliminary data from 69 HSiH participants after 12 months of follow-up demonstrated improvements in depressive symptoms, mental health, and social functioning.

-The team is now working with private developers to increase affordable housing as federal dollars shrink.
+The team went on to work with private developers to increase affordable housing in the midst of shrinking federal dollars.